 Don’t think it’s because of something you did.
+It’s not your fault they ghosted you.
 Most likely, they’re really busy and they’re not used to having extra labor around.
 Managing people is a lot harder than it looks, trust me, I’ve learned that the hard way.

 Most people are better at individually taking on 200 tasks than they are delegating 10 tasks to someone else.
 The head space needed to teach someone else how to do things the way they have to be done?
 You don’t learn how to do that in a formal setting, so again, your boss probably doesn’t have the capacity to deal with you.

 So, don’t blame yourself.